 - c.
 Each participating county must complete a county wide needs assessment and undertake actions to affirmatively further fair housing. - d.
 To fulfill the citizen participation requirements, each County must hold one public hearing no earlier than 180 days prior to submitting the grant application and one public hearing prior to grant closeout.
 Each County will be required to publish the notice of public hearing in the county's official newspaper and in all official newspapers of each participating jurisdiction. (i.e., if three counties are included in the multi-county project, three public hearings will be held).

 C. Types of Grants Available

-Applicants may only apply for a single activity per application, except when applying for the Governor's Fund for Community Development.
+Applicants may only apply for a single activity per application.

 SECTION IV